ethyca/fides/clients/privacy-center/README.md

 ## Development

-To serve this application locally, first install your local depencies by running
+To serve this application locally, first install your local dependencies by running

 ```bash
 npm install